jimbaker/socket-reboot/README.md

   interested in `ChannelInboundHandler`.

-The reason for distinction in Netty is that it's both incredibly useful to have explicit pipelines and it also avoids additional synchronization overhead when going from one handler to another.
+The reason for distinction in Netty is that it's both incredibly useful to have explicit pipelines, and it also avoids additional synchronization overhead when going from one handler to another.
 Fortunately for our purposes, it really doesn't matter that this division exists.